Strained NYC Health Care System Welcomes Navy Hospital Ship

 As of Monday morning, New York City had 33,768 confirmed cases of Covid-19, according to data compiled by Johns Hopkins University.
 Nearly 800 people have died, forcing refrigerated trucks to operate as makeshift morgues.

 The ship weighs 70,000 tons and last appeared in New York City waters in the aftermath of the terrorist attacks on Sept.
 11, 2001.
-President Trump dispatched the ship from Virginia on Saturday.
+President Donald Trump dispatched the ship from Virginia on Saturday.

 “I went up on the roof here to watch the Comfort come in and I had this incredible feeling of peace, actually, that help was finally coming, then we were not alone,” de Blasio said of watching the ship arrive.